huBioinfo/CytoCommunity/README.md

 conda install --file requirements_linux.txt
 ```

-You can also install the dependencies directly via the instructions:
+3.You can also install the dependencies directly via the instructions:

 ```
 conda install pandas